Generic Name: olanzapine/fluoxetine (oh-LAN-za-peen/floo-OX-e-teen)

 - Serotonin syndrome is a possibly fatal syndrome that can be caused by olanzapine/fluoxetine.
 Your risk may be greater if you take olanzapine/fluoxetine with certain other medicines (eg, "triptans," MAOIs).
 Symptoms may include agitation; confusion; hallucinations; coma; fever; fast or irregular heartbeat; tremor; excessive sweating; and nausea, vomiting, or diarrhea.
 Contact your doctor at once if you have any of these symptoms.

-- If your doctor tells you to stop taking olanzapine/fluoxetine, you will need to wait for several weeks before beginning to take certain other medicines (eg, MAOIs, nefazodone, thioridazine).
+- If your doctor tells you to stop taking olanzapine/fluoxetine, you will need to wait at least 5 weeks before beginning to take certain other medicines (eg, MAOIs, nefazodone, thioridazine).
 Ask your doctor when you should start to take your new medicines after you have stopped taking olanzapine/fluoxetine.

 - Some patients have experienced weight gain while using olanzapine/fluoxetine.
 You may need to have regular weight checks while you use olanzapine/fluoxetine.